kaliop-uk/ezmigrationbundle/README.md

     php ezpublish/console kaliop:migration:generate --format=yml MyProjectBundle

-The above command will place a new yml skeleton file in the `Migrations` directory of the MyProjectBundle bundle.
+The above command will place a new yml skeleton file in the `MigrationVersion` directory of the MyProjectBundle bundle.

 If the directory does not exists then the command will create it for you, as long as the bundle does exist and is registered.
 If the command is successful it will create a new yml file named with the following pattern: `YYYYMMDDHHMMSS_placeholder.yml`.